Today In History logo TIH

 A twenty-two-year-old from Pennsylvania touched the wall at 58.6 seconds.
 Johnny Weissmuller had just done what doctors said human lungs couldn't sustain—break the minute barrier in the 100-meter freestyle.
 July 9th, 1922.
 The record shattered assumptions about oxygen capacity and muscle endurance that had limited swimming technique for decades.
 Coaches worldwide started training differently within months.
 And Weissmuller?
 He'd break that record again.
 Then again.
 Then sixty-seven more times across various distances before Hollywood made him Tarzan.
 Turns out the barrier wasn't in the water—it was in everyone's head.

-Chiang Kai-shek accepted command of the National Radical Army on July 9, 1926, launching the Northern Expedition to u…
+Chiang Kai-shek assumed command of the National Revolutionary Army on July 9, 1926, launching the Northern Expedition…

-Chiang Kai-shek accepted command of the National Radical Army on July 9, 1926, launching the Northern Expedition to unify China under the Nationalist government.
-This military campaign dismantled regional warlord power and consolidated KMT authority across most of the country by 1928.
+Chiang Kai-shek assumed command of the National Revolutionary Army on July 9, 1926, launching the Northern Expedition to unify China under the Nationalist government.
+His forces swept north from Guangdong, defeating regional warlords who had fragmented the country since the fall of the Qing Dynasty.
+By 1928, the campaign had consolidated KMT authority across most of China, though Chiang's violent purge of Communist allies during the march permanently fractured the revolutionary coalition.

 São Paulo's industrial elite convinced 200,000 civilians to march against President Getúlio Vargas on July 9th, deman…